Cristina Cleghorn: Academic career

 Cleghorn studied at the University of Otago, graduating with a Bachelor of Science degree in 2000, and a Master of Science degree with distinction in human nutrition in 2002.

 After a research assistantship at the University of Otago's Department of Human Nutrition, Cleghorn entered a PhD programme at Leeds University's School of Food Science and Nutrition in 2009, graduating with a 2014 thesis titled Relationships between agrobiodiversity, dietary diversity and nutritional status in Tanzania.
 She then joined the Department of Public Health at the University of Otago as a nutrition researcher.

 Cleghorn's research is focussed on the prevention of chronic disease though diet (ideally sustainable diets), exercise, and reducing tobacco use.
 She pointed out in 2018 that processed and red meat increased the risk of colorectal cancer, type 2 diabetes, and cardiovascular disease, and that transitioning to a more plant-based diet could reduce global mortality by 6–10 per cent.
 Cleghorn more recently has studied the greenhouse gas emissions of New Zealand dietary interventions, and modelled the effect of replacing meat with alternative protein sources.
 From 2020 to 2024 she led a project on a sustainable diet for New Zealand health and the climate, funded by Healthier Lives National Science Challenge.
 Her work on the quantification of greenhouse gases began with the Burden of Disease Epidemiology, Equity and Cost-Effectiveness Programme (BODE^{3}), and continued with the Simulation Health Modelling Network (SiHMNet), where she is a senior research fellow.

 In 2025 a team led by Cleghorn published a review of the Health Star Rating system applied to New Zealand food packaging.
 They found that the voluntary ratings, applied by manufacturers to themselves, had had very little effect on public health, and recommended the scheme instead be made mandatory.

+In December 2025 Cleghorn was appointed as research associate professor at the University of Otago, effective from 1 February 2026.